+Insert captions

-The impact on customers would also therefore be largest in 2022/23 as shown through the graph below which shows the effect of MOD 678 compared to the current methodology on customer charges for a selection of customers.
+The impact on customers would also therefore be largest in 2022/23 as shown through the graph below which shows the effect of Modification 0678 compared to the current methodology on customer charges for a selection of customers.

-Add in ’anomaly’/extraneous information or context, or remove them?

-Explanation of forecast costs?

 It is important to note that as NTS commodity charges are effectively being passed on to GDNs, who will then charge this on to end customers, the actual impact on end consumers will be lower than the above assuming Shippers pass on the benefit on no longer paying NTS exit commodity charges.
 Overall as the change is to all revenues being recovered through capacity charges rather than a mixture of capacity and commodity charges the net effect on end consumers is likely to be redistribution from customers with a high load factor towards customers with a low load factor.

 The above analysis has been done assuming that cost true up impacting 22/23 and after is zero.
-In so far as it is not zero this will cause further fluctuations in the revenue that WWU needs to recover.Inserted Smitha Coughlan commentary 08/04
+In so far as it is not zero this will cause further fluctuations in the revenue that WWU needs to recover.

+Additional WWU commentary 08April 2019

 DNs were asked to provide further information on any factors impacting allowed revenue which are not related specifically to the effect of Modification 0678.